GNOME/glade/README.md

 * glade-devel@ximian.com
   * For discussions about the development of Glade itself.

 ## General Information

-Glade is a RAD tool to enable quick &amp; easy development of user interfaces for the GTK+ 3 toolkit and the GNOME desktop environment.
+Glade is a RAD tool to enable quick and easy development of user interfaces for the GTK+ 3 toolkit and the GNOME desktop environment.

 The user interfaces designed in Glade are saved as XML and these can be loaded